We could all learn a tress trick or 2 from Betty, Veronica and Co.

 If you pay close attention, you’ll see that Betty’s signature pony actually tells a story all of its own.
 Actress Lili Reinhart who plays her explained in an interview with Glamour that “When it comes to having her hair down or lower, like a lower pony, it’s usually reflective of her mental state.
 As Betty evolves, and whatever she’s going through in her personal life, it’s seen on her hair.”

-That being said, it was Betty’s bff Kevin who summed it up best this season when he said: “Betty’s ponytail is iconic and beyond reproach.”
+That being said, it was Betty’s bff Kevin who summed it up best last season when he said: “Betty’s ponytail is iconic and beyond reproach.”
 Amen.

 2. Don’t be afraid to rock your natural hair